msteffen/manager-readme/ownership.md

 ## Non-Code Ownership

 There are many decisions made at Pachyderm about things other than code: What features should we add next?
 How will they be presented to users?
 What's our release process?
 How will we market it?
 Who do we hire?
-These, in a sense, constitute the broader creative project that is a piece of software, or even the creative project that is Pachyderm the company.
+These, in a sense, constitute the broader creative project that is a piece of software, or even the creative project that is building a software team.
 Those decisions should have owners too.
 If you'd like to change one of them, find out who the owners are and work with them, as you would when sending a PR.
 Or, if you are the owner, change it!

 ## Ownership Ownership

 Finding owners is one of the main decisions that managers make.
-Managers normally shouldn't make decisions over which they have delegated ownership, but it's reasonable for them to ask how a decision serves the company's goals, and if the company's goals aren't getting accomplished, it's reasonable to change the owner of those decisions in order to try a new approach.
+Managers normally shouldn't make decisions whose ownership they have delegated, but it's reasonable for them to ask how a decision serves the company's goals, and if the company's goals aren't getting accomplished, it's reasonable to change the owner of those decisions in order to try a new approach.

 [^1]: If you're new to code ownership: it's not-great-but-basically-fine if your code is bad for a bad reason, such as "we were in a hurry so we copied a bunch of code from another part of the codebase."
 Obviously such a situation isn't ideal, but it happens everywhere, and your most important job is to know about the problem!
 Realistically, we will write bad code from time to time for a variety of reasons, and because you know why the code is bad and how to fix it, others won't be afraid to rewrite it when they have more time, knowledge, or motivation.